iLVL-Key/FFXI/addons/Helper/readme.md

   - `voices` - Randomly selects an active Helper to use for each alert.

 ## Changelog

+Version 2.0
+- Overhauled folder structure.
+The `sounds` folder has been renamed to `media` and moved inside the `/data/helpers` folder.
+If you are upgrading from a previous version, you may safely delete the `/data/sounds` folder.
+- Added support for Custom Helper sounds.
+Will use sounds in a `/data/media/helper_name` folder for the current Helper if present, otherwise uses the default sounds in the `data/media/` folder.
+- Added support for Helper Faceplates.
+Will briefly display an image of the current Helper when a notification/alert plays.
+Stored in a `/data/media/helper_name` folder.
+- Added `sounds/s` in-game command to cycle sounds: Custom Helper > Default > Off
+- Added `face/f` in-game command to toggle Helper Faceplates on or off.
+- Added `flavor_text_in_combat` option to control flavor text displaying while in combat.
+- Added a 5 second wait after logging in before auto check/update runs.
+- Added additional options for party announcement sounds, and will follow a hierarchy to decide which sound to use if not available.
+  - member_joined_party now has you_joined_party, you_joined_alliance, member_joined_party, and member_joined_alliance.
+  - member_left_party now has you_left_party, you_left_alliance, member_left_party, and member_left_alliance.
+  - party_joined_alliance now has your_party_joined_alliance, and other_party_joined_alliance.
+  - party_left_alliance now has your_party_left_alliance, and other_party_left_alliance.
+- Adjusted calls to download from GitHub to wait up to 5 seconds to make sure the download completes before moving on or giving up.
+- Adjusted Reraise Reminder to pause while dead.
+- Fixed Signet wearing off notification going off when switching from a character with to a character without.

 Version 1.8.5
 - Fixed Mog House in Al Zahbi not being recognized as a "town" zone.